 - Design and conduct an interactive activity (for 20 minutes) aiming at engaging other students in the learning/discussion process.

-In week 41 and 42 you are supposed to prepare Part 2 of the course and the Challenge.
+In week 42 you ahave to prepare “the challenge”.
 More info during the course.

 Rabin healthy habits